Noah Vaz (August 2017-Present)

 David is currently completing a Bachelor of Arts (Media and Communications) at the University of Sydney, with a double major in Chinese Studies and Philosophy.
 He has also studied at King’s College London, Peking University in Beijing, and Purdue University in the United States.

 Zoe is a currently completing a Bachelor of International and Global Studies at the University of Sydney, with a double major in Government and International Relations and International Business.
 She is also completing a Diploma of Language studies majoring in Spanish and Latin American Studies.
-In 2015, Zoe spent time studying Mandarin at Peking University in Beijing.
+Zoe has spent time studying Mandarin at Peking University in Beijing and Spanish at the University of Alicante in Spain.
 Last year Zoe represented Australia at the Asia-Pacific Economic Corporation CEO and Voices of the Future Summit in Lima, Perú.
-This year she will be a delegate for the China Australia Millennial Project.
+This year she was a delegate for the China Australia Millennial Project.

 Sunny Cao (January-April 2017)